Steven-Grevera/ENC4265/manual.md

 ## Souls:
 ![image](https://github.com/user-attachments/assets/4932c701-5a63-4331-9685-c082b086984f)
-*Figure 24: Image showing the in game UI along with the inventory open and expanded and the Souls Counter circled in red Image.
+*Figure 24: Image showing the in-game UI along with the inventory open and expanded and the Souls Counter circled in red.
 Image Taken By: Steven Grevera*

 Souls are the currency of the corridors.
 You can use souls for various things, such as karuta effects such as the map which will drain them constantly.
 Items from [The Butterfly Shop](#anchor8) and [other helpful corridor rooms](#anchor9) and for things such as the [Butterfly Lantern Light Source](#anchor10)